buehlmaier/FINA4350-student-blog-2022-01/content/pages/landing-page.md

 Slug: landing-page-about-hidden
 ---

-This blog is written by HKU students.
+This blog is written by students at the University of Hong Kong (HKU).
 It serves two purposes: First, to document students' reflections about their learning progress.
 Second, to showcase some of the results students have obtained as part of their projects.

 The topics of the blog posts are about text analytics and natural language processing (NLP) in finance and fintech.
 At any rate, keep in